 Known For : Kaas Plateau | Table Land | Mahabaleshwar

 Deriving its name from the five hills surrounding it, Panchgani is a popular hill station near Mahabaleshwar, famous for its various sunset/sunrise points and scenic valley view.
 It receives comparatively less rainfall than Mahabaleshwar and has beautiful valleys and rock formations to boast.
 It has Asia's second largest mountain plateau called Table Land.
 Apart from this, Sydney Point, Devil's Kitchen and Parsi Point are some other attractions.
+It is one of the best places to visit near Mumbai during monsoons.

 Waterfalls in Panchgani